agile-ts/documentation/docs/main/StyleGuide.md

 ## 📁 entities

 Our `core` consists of several entities, which exist apart from each other, having their own independent existence.
-Each `Entity` manages its Data separately by doing rest calls or mutating States.
+Each `Entity` manages its Data separately by doing rest calls or mutating its States.
 This separation makes our `core` more structured, readable and improves maintainability.

 **For example:** <br />